spectralcode/FDMLControl/README.md

 ---------

 Compiling FDMLControl requires installation of [Qt](https://www.qt.io/).
 Once you have installed Qt the easiest way to compile
 FDMLControl is with the QtCreator.
-Clone/Download the FDMLControl source files and open the .pro file with QtCreator to compile FDMLControl for your operating system.
+Clone/Download the FDMLControl source files and open the .pro file with QtCreator to compile FDMLControl for your operating system. </br>
-The final step is to copy [fdml_commands.xml] (src / fdml_commands.xml) to the application folder.
+The final step is to copy [fdml_commands.xml](src/fdml_commands.xml) to the application folder.
 If you have the administrator key for your laser, you can create a file containing only the key and name it "key.dat".
 Copy key.dat to the application folder as well.

 Contributors
 --------------------